YLtryingcode/DataVisualization/Part2.md

 ### Interview Findings
 #### ( Male, late 30s, General Consumer)

-Goal 1 : clear for pros and cons of buying polyster and cotton.
-Unclear: Energy usage for production was unlcear. 'all I know was Polyster takes twice as much to produce but I have no idea what the number means.
-Same with water consume.
+Goal 1: clear for pros and cons of buying polyester and cotton.
+Unclear: Energy usage for production was unclear. 'all I know was Polyester takes twice as much to produce but I have no idea what the number means.
+Same with water consumption.
 It will be nice to have a reference point to understand the number.
-In the first pie chart, other materials draw attention away, if you can group by the rest of the material together, it will be more clear rather than list all of them randomly.
+In the first pie chart, other materials draw attention away, if you can group the rest of the material together, it will be clearer than listing all of them randomly.

-Goal 2: Yes I do think it is relavant.
-As a consious consumer, it is nice to know that whichever choice we make there is impact to the enviroment.
-I am suprise that polyester takes 200 years to decompose.
+Goal 2: Yes I do think it is relevant.
+As a conscious consumer, it is nice to know that whichever choice we make there is an impact to the environment.
+I am surprised that polyester takes 200 years to decompose.
 I never really thought about it.

-Goal 3 : No, it was a nice pace and I like the flow.
+Goal 3: No, it was a nice pace and I like the flow.
 Yes, the first pie chart was a little confusing and distracting.
-The price differnce of those two white t-shirt does not make a huge difference for me.
+The price difference between those two white T-shirts does not make a huge difference to me.
 And I prefer 100% cotton when it comes to comfort.

-Goal 4: It would be nice to have more slide to explain the energy & water consumption.
-Also how has cotton impact biodiversity excatly?
+Goal 4: It would be nice to have more slides to explain the energy & water consumption.
+Also, how has cotton impacted biodiversity exactly?

 #### (Female, mid 20s, student)
 Goal 1: I am a little confused about your conclusion.
-I wonder what is your opinion of those two fabric, like do you suggest one is better than the other for consumer?
+I wonder what is your opinion of those two fabrics, like do you suggest one is better than the other for consumers?

 Goal 2: Yes, since I do purchase clothes very often.
-This provides a new aspect to consider when I buy new clotehs.
+This provides a new aspect to consider when I buy new clothes.

 Goal 3: I like the flow of the story.
-If you can fit the bubble chart in one slide, that will be eaiser to read since now it feels overwhelming.
+If you can fit the bubble chart in one slide, that will be easier to read since now it feels overwhelming.

-Goal 4: I would like more depth into the enviromental impacts and why should general public care about it.
+Goal 4: I would like more depth into the environmental impacts and why should general public should care about them.

 #### (Male, late 20s, student)

-Goal 1: The first pie chart that shows different purchasing frequency was confusing since you used the same color for less frequent buyers but different shade of green for the more frequent buyers.
+Goal 1: The first pie chart that shows different purchasing frequencies was confusing since you used the same color for less frequent buyers but different shades of green for the more frequent buyers.
-Also you do not really need the first pie chart for different fabric since the bubble chart has already done that.
+Also, you do not really need the first pie chart for different fabrics since the bubble chart has already done that.

-Goal 2: Yes, I was suprised by how often people purchase clothes since I personally buy clothes less than once a year.
+Goal 2: Yes, I was surprised by how often people purchase clothes since I personally buy clothes less than once a year.

-Goal 3: I wish you can add more slides and information about the enviromental impacts and what those number mean and what are the consequences or opportunity cost of producing the fabric.
+Goal 3: I wish you could add more slides and information about the environmental impacts what those numbers mean and what are the consequences or opportunity cost of producing the fabric.

-Goal 4: I think  you can add statement at the 'Call for Action' session, such as tell the audience to be more mindful for thier clothing choice and add more website to find enviromentally friendly stores, information about other fabrics
+Goal 4: I think  you can add a statement at the 'Call for Action session, such as telling the audience to be more mindful of thier clothing choices and add more websites to find environmentally friendly stores, information about other fabrics

 ## Identified changes for Part III
 ### Data Viusalization Change
-  - change color for purchaing frequency pie chart
+  - change the color for purchasing frequency pie chart
   - delete the first fabric makeup chart
   - resize the bubble chart to make it fit the slide better
 ### Content change
-  - add more details for the enviromental impact part of each fabric by adding a reference point to help the audience understand
+  - add more details for the environmental impact part of each fabric by adding a reference point to help the audience understand
   - finish the ending call for action section
 ### Finish the citation for data sources